pay-theory/pay-theory-docs/API/TRANSACTION.md

 The type of currency for the transaction.
 Defaults to `USD`.

 **`invoice_id`: String**
-The PayTheory unique identifier for the invoice the transaction is for.
+The Pay Theory unique identifier for the invoice the transaction is for.

 **`metadata`: JSON**
 Custom defined JSON object to be stored with the transaction.